Descendents

-The Descendents are an American punk rock band formed in 1977 in Manhattan Beach, California, by guitarist Frank Navetta, bassist Tony Lombardo and drummer Bill Stevenson as a power-pop/surf punk band.
+The Descendents are an American punk rock band formed in Manhattan Beach, California, in 1977, by guitarist Frank Navetta, bassist Tony Lombardo and drummer Bill Stevenson as a power pop/surf punk band.
 In 1979, they enlisted Stevenson's school friend Milo Aukerman as a singer, and reappeared as a melodic hardcore punk band, becoming a major player in the hardcore scene developing in Los Angeles at the time.
 They have released eight studio albums, three live albums, three compilation albums, and four EPs.
-Since 1986, the band's lineup has consisted of singer Milo Aukerman, guitarist Stephen Egerton, bassist Karl Alvarez, and drummer Bill Stevenson.
+Since 1986, the band's lineup has consisted of Aukerman, Stevenson, guitarist Stephen Egerton, and bassist Karl Alvarez.

 History

 Early years, Fat EP, Milo Goes to College, and first hiatus (1977–1984)

 In 1977, friends Frank Navetta and David Nolte began writing songs on acoustic guitars with the intention of forming a band.
 They initially called themselves "The Itch", until Navetta came up with the name "Descendents".
-By the end of the year they had failed to attract any more band members, so Nolte left to join The Last with his brothers.
+By the end of the year they had failed to attract any more band members, so Nolte left to join the Last with his brothers.
 In late 1978 Navetta, joined by drummer Bill Stevenson, and with Nolte switching from guitar to bass, revitalized the Descendents project.
-Nolte sang with the group at several of their early performances, but by the Spring of 1979 The Last were becoming more active and he left the Descendents again, being replaced by bassist Tony Lombardo.
-The singerless "power trio" lineup of Navetta, Lombardo, and Stevenson recorded the band's debut single at Media Art studios and released it on their own label, Orca Records, named after Stevenson's fishing boat.
+Nolte sang with the group at several of their early performances alongside Navetta, but by the spring of 1979, The Last were becoming more active and he left the Descendents again, being replaced by bassist Tony Lombardo.
+The lineup of Navetta, Lombardo, and Stevenson recorded the band's debut single at Media Art studios and released it on their own label, Orca Records, named after Stevenson's fishing boat.
 Navetta sang "Ride the Wild" while Lombardo sang "It's a Hectic World".
 Nolte produced and mixed the session, and his brother Joe turned the lead guitar level up, resulting in the guitar being very loud in the mix.

 The band's music at the time was described by Stevenson as a "coffee'd-out blend of rock-surf-pop-punk music [...]
 The sound consisted basically of Lombardo's hard-driving, melodic bass lines, Navetta's tight guitar riffing, and my 'caffinated' surf beats."
 Steven Blush, author of American Hardcore: A Tribal History, describes the single as "a blend of Devo-style new wave and Dick Dale-like surf."
 Ned Raggett of AllMusic describes it as surf-inspired power pop with a New Wave edge: "Not quite Devo if they grew up on the coast, but there's something to that comparison."

-After a six-month trial with a female singer, Cecilia Loera, they recruited Milo Aukerman as their new vocalist.
-The addition of Aukerman and the consumption of large amounts of coffee led the band to write shorter, faster, and more aggressive songs in a hardcore punk style.
+After a six-month trial with a female singer, Cecilia Loera, they recruited Milo Aukerman as their new vocalist after Navetta and Lombardo got tired of singing.
+The addition of Aukerman led the band to write shorter, faster, and more aggressive songs in a hardcore punk style.
 They later released the Fat EP in 1982.
 It was a record which established the band's presence in the southern California hardcore punk movement with its short, fast, aggressive songs.